fedeghe/createReactReducer/README.md

     ║  ╙╴ index.js
     ```
     It will create action-case-test files within `reducer/test/actions`.
-    The only needed thing is implement your actions in `reducer/index.js` and edit the test action accordingly, then just test the `test/index.spec.js`.
-For further actions You can rely on your AI-revamped c & v talent.
+    The "only" thing left for us is the implementation of the actions in `reducer/index.js` and synch the test action accordingly, then just test the `test/index.spec.js`.
+    For further actions You can rely on Your AI-revamped c & v talent.
-    Most likely you will never have to edit `reducer/test/index.spec.js`:
+    Most likely You will **never** have to edit `reducer/test/index.spec.js`:
     <details>
-    <summary>how the created reducer test looks like?</summary>
+    <summary>how the created reducer test looks like</summary>

     ``` js
     import TESTACTIONS from "./actions"